Fuse Moorish marvels with flamenco dances and Spanish flavours on this journey through Andalucía and Portugal.

 It straddles both the Atlantic Ocean and the Mediterranean Sea.
 There are Roman monuments sheltering Moorish artefacts, fragrant wines accompanying cumin-spiced dishes, and Arabian melodies paired with Latin dances.

-On this tour, we take you to Lisbon through the beautiful contrasts of Andalucía, Southern Spain and Portugal.
+On this tour, we take you to Lisbon through the beautiful contrasts of Andalucía, Southern Spain, and Southern Portugal.

-You experience the architectural wonders of the Palace of Alhambra, a place where you feel transported into a story from 1,001 Arabian Nights.
-You explore national parks and plains that take your imagination back to the times of knights and kings.
+You experience the architectural wonders of the Alhambra Palace, a location that transports you into a story from 1,001 Arabian Nights.
+You explore national parks and plains that take you back to the times of knights and kings.
 And you finish your trip on the Portuguese coast.

 Join this tour and experience the wonders created by the collision of cultures.